 The global TFT-LCD panel industry consists of a small number of manufacturers, substantially all of which are based in Asia.
-In recent years, TFT-LCD panel manufacturers, in particular Taiwan-, Korea- and China-based manufacturers, have invested or are planning to invest heavily to establish, construct and ramp up additional fab capacity.
+In recent years, TFT-LCD panel manufacturers, in particular Taiwan-, Koreaand China-based manufacturers, have invested or are planning to invest heavily to establish, construct and ramp up additional fab capacity.
 The capital intensive nature of the industry often results in TFT-LCD panel manufacturers operating at a high level of capacity utilization in order to reduce unit costs.
 This tends to create a temporary oversupply of panels, which reduces the average selling price of panels and puts pricing pressure on component companies including display driver companies.
 Moreover, the concentration of panel manufacturers permits major panel manufacturers to exert pricing pressure on display driver companies such as us.
-The small number of panel manufacturers exacerbates this situation as display driver companies, in addition to seeking to expand their customer base, must also focus on winning a larger percentage of such customers' display driver requirements.
+The small number of panel manufacturers base, must also focus on winning a larger percentage of such customers' display driver requirements.